PEBC Candidate Portal / Online Applications

 PEBC’s examinations are administered by exam centres across the country.
-Candidates can expect that vaccinations may be required to gain admission at most exam centre venues (with the possibility of accommodation on medical or religious grounds in a few locations).
-As the situation continues to evolve, it is unclear what the local public health restrictions and venue-specific COVID-19 policies will be for the November 2022 Pharmacist Qualifying Exam / April 2023 Pharmacy Technician Qualifying Exam.
+Vaccinations may be required to gain admission at an exam centre venue (with the possibility of accommodation on medical or religious grounds in a few locations).
+As the situation continues to evolve, it is unclear what the local public health restrictions and venue-specific COVID-19 policies will be for the April 2023 Pharmacy Technician Qualifying Exam / May 2023 Pharmacist Qualifying Exam .
 Candidates should be prepared to show proof of vaccination or venue-approved accommodation, if required.
-It is possible that unvaccinated candidates will not be able to attempt the exam at some sites in November 2022 / April 2023.
+It is possible that unvaccinated candidates will not be able to attempt the exam at some sites in April 2023 / May 2023.

 For Part I (MCQ)

 Candidates have the option to take the Part I (MCQ) Examination by remote proctoring.
 Candidates are expected to schedule a remote proctored exam if they do not meet the vaccination policy at their preferred test centre(s).